-4.6.1 There are two main ways in which the council will reach a decision on a planning application.
-Most planning applications are assessed against our planning policies and decided by managers in the Development Management team under delegated powers, but some larger or contentious applications are decided by an Area Planning Sub-Committee or Planning Committee.
+4.6.1 There are two main ways in which the Council will reach a decision on a planning application.
+Most planning applications are assessed against our planning

 Delegated decisions

 4.6.2 Once the consultation period has been completed, the planning case officer will take into account all material considerations, including any representations, relevant local planning policies, national policy and planning guidance.
 The reasoning behind the case officers' recommendation will be set out in a short report (referred to as the officer report).
 A decision will then be made by designated planning managers on behalf of the Strategic Director.